akak92/btc-celery-flask/README.md

 # BTC Prices with Celery and Redis
-An example of asynchronous task handling using Celery and Redis.
+An example of asynchronous behavior tasks using Celery and Redis.

-The application will retrieve the BTC price for different currencies (currently working with: ARS, USD, EUR, and DKK).
+The application will retrieve the BTC price for different currencies (currently working with: ARS, USD, EUR, and DKK), plot the data, and serve the result via an API.

 #### Tools / Frameworks